-- All pilot lights must be extinguished and appliances turned off while refilling the fuel tank or propane gas tank. - Never smoke while refilling vehicle fuel tank or propane gas tank. - Never use an open flame to test for propane gas leaks.
+- Do not place or store gasoline or other flammable liquid containers inside the vehicle. - All pilot lights must be extinguished and appliances turned off while refilling the fuel tank or propane gas tank. - Never smoke while refilling vehicle fuel tank or propane gas tank. - Never use an open flame to test for propane gas leaks.
 Replace all protective covers and caps on propane system after filling.
-Make sure valve is closed and the door is latched securely. - Never connect natural gas to the propane gas - When lighting range burners, do not turn burner controls to "On" and allow gas to escape before lighting match. - Portable fuel-burning equipment, including wood and charcoal grills and stoves shall not be used inside the recreational vehicle.
+Make sure valve is closed and the door is latched securely. - Never connect natural gas to the propane gas system. - When lighting range burners, do not turn burner controls to "On" and allow gas to escape before lighting match.

+- Portable fuel-burning equipment, including wood and charcoal grills and stoves shall not be used inside the recreational vehicle.
 The use of this equipment inside the recreational vehicle may cause fires or asphyxiation. - Propane gas regulators must always be installed with the diaphragm vent facing downward.
 Regulators are equipped with a protective cover.
 Make sure that the regulator vent faces downward and that the cover is kept in place to minimize vent blockage, which could result in excessive gas pressure causing fire or explosion. - The following warning label is located in the cooking area to remind you to provide an adequate supply of fresh air for combustion.